How to Get Rid of Flies on the Patio (11 Tips)

 Candles work best in smaller spaces though, so if your porch or patio is quite large, one or two candles may not be very effective.

-Flies visit our homes because they are attracted to things like compost piles, garbage cans and animal waste.
-If we keep our outdoor space clean and tidy, you will see less flies.
+Flies visit our homes because they are attracted to things like compost piles, garbage cans, and animal waste.
+If we keep our outdoor space clean and tidy, you will see fewer flies.

 Thomas Dunnett